Gabbygump/ContactManager-Example-Python/README.md

 ### Description ###
 This is a simple console based contact manager.
 The manager will read contacts from a CSV file (fname, lname, email) and print, search, add, and delete contacts as well as write the contacts back to a file.

-The code is written in Python and contains the necessary files for an Eclipse project.
-(This code was produced on Mac OS X 10.8.5 using Eclipse Kepler).
+The code is written in Python.
+This code was produced on Mac OS X 10.8.5 using JEdit 5.1.0.